-At Feminism in London we try to ensure that we are as accessible as possible.
+At FiLiA we try to ensure that we are as accessible as possible.
 If you think we can do better and have a specific suggestion, please email us and we will do our best.

 Our normal accessibility standards are as follows:

 Deaf / hearing impaired access

 We will have speech to text relay in the main room for the keynote and closing speeches.
 If you need a signer, STTR in another room, or a note-taker then please contact us and we will do our best to assist.

 We are able to provide a volunteer to accompany visually impaired attendees.

 We know that a busy conference can act as a trigger for those with various sensory or spectrum disorders as well as those who have experienced trauma.
 We have quiet space set aside where attendees can go for time out.

 We encourage women from around the globe to attend.
 We do not have the capacity to provide translators but we can facilitate those who bring a friend to translate by, for example, ensuring that you are seated at the end of a row where translation will not be intrusive to others.